You've unlocked Free Shipping

 I was lucky to get the chance to dive really deeply into knives for the book.
 I got the chance to play with everything from the cheapest, effectively disposable knives, right through to six-thousand pound blades made by Japanese craftsmen.
 But the main thing that came out of all the research was how completely personal a knife can be.
 Somewhere out there, there’s a perfect blade for every cook.
 It might not come straight off the shelf but by owning the knife, taking care of it and working with it regularly, its shape will adapt to your needs, and your technique will adapt to the blade.

 It sounds a little crazy and it takes a little time, but choosing and buying your knife is just the start of something.
-If it doesn’t sound too hippy dippy, it’s really a relationship.
+If it doesn’t sound too hippy dippy, it really is a relationship.